The Universal Guide to Building REST APIs with node

 Let me help you out.
 Through trial and error I've formulated a set of principles that I follow when building Node applications.
 I've learned them the hard way but you don't have to.

-Tao of Node is made for beginners who want to get to the intermediate level.
+Tao of Node is made for beginners who want to learn about building real-world applications and intermediate developers who want to advance in their careers.
 The best time to read it is when you've grasped the fundamentals and are starting to build real applications.

 This book will not teach you Node.js from scratch.
 It builds on top of the core concepts and helps you form the right principles.
 So what knowledge do you need?
 Basic understanding of a router like Express, experience with any kind of database and one personal project to practice with.